Office of Academic and Student Affairs

 Phase Three – Interview

-- Over 350 applicants (approximately 150 Illinois residents and 200-250 non-residents) will be offered a personal interview to be scheduled in mid-to-late February.
+- Approximately 400 applicants (approximately 150 Illinois residents and 250 non-residents) will be offered a personal interview to be scheduled in mid February.

-All applicants will interview on one single day with one of 23 or more teams of interviewers.
+All applicants will interview on one single day with a team of interviewers.
 Each team is comprised of a college faculty member, a graduated veterinarian alumnus/alumna, and a third or fourth year veterinary student.
 A behavior-based interview style is used to assess skills, knowledge, attitudes, and aptitudes pertinent to successful completion of the curriculum and a successful future as a practicing veterinarian.
 Phase I scoring is not considered in the final ranking.

 Final scores for ranking eligibility for admission are derived as follows: